ameni-frada/ameni-frada/README.md

 Embedded development on STM32F4 microcontroller for GPIO control (digital input/output), reading and generating analog signals via ADC/DAC, and communication with peripherals using UART, I²C, and SPI.
 🛠 Tools: STM32F4 Discovery Board, STM32CubeIDE (HAL drivers), , LEDs & Push Buttons

-🏠 **ESP SmartHub**
-IoT-based dashboard for smart home monitoring and appliance control using ESP8266.
+🏠 **IoT Microclimate Monitoring System**
+This project implements a smart microclimate monitoring system using an STM32 microcontroller, a Java application running on PC, and a Node-RED dashboard for visualization.
+The system collects environmental data and sends it to a local cloud interface in real time.
-🛠 Tools: Arduino IDE, HTML, MQTT, Real-time sensors
+🛠 Tools: STM32F4, Java, Node-RED, Real-time sensors

 🤖 **PID Line Follower Robot**
 Designed and programmed an autonomous robot using Arduino and PID control with QTR sensors.